-It is the goal of the Classical Guitar Program to provide the training and background necessary to function in the multi-faceted career of professional classical guitarist.
+It is the goal of the Classical Guitar Program to provide the training and background necessary to function in the multifaceted career of a professional classical guitarist.
 The graduate program's objectives are to:

 - develop and refine technical and musical abilities through the study and performance of challenging works from the traditional and modern repertories;

 - provide ongoing solo and ensemble performing experiences;

 - develop principles and methods for teaching, with emphasis on critical listening, problem-solving, verbal articulation, psychological insights, communication, inspiration, and clarity;